oikonang/bike_trip_project/README.md

 Visit the official website [here](www.thebiketripproject.com).

-This a repository is created to hold the content of the bike trip project.
+This is a repository created to hold the content of the bike trip project.
 The main content will include:
-* A docs folder for hosting the main webpage of the project
+>* A **docs/** folder for hosting the main webpage of the project.

-* A python folder to hold the data analysis part of the project including metrics, etc.
+>* A **data_manging/** folder to hold the data analysis part of the project including metrics, etc.

-* An app folder for testing the D3 visualizations in a bl.ocks format before merging into the main webpage
+>* A **d3_visualizations/** folder for testing the D3 visualizations in a bl.ocks format before merging into the main webpage.

+>* A **custom_app/** folder to hold the content of the Android app built especially for the purposes of this project.